Bouni/kicad-jlcpcb-tools/README.md

 And all that with a simple click on a button 😎

+## Future plans

+- [x] Generate all neccessary files for JLCPCB PCB production and assembly
+- [x] Fetch library data from JLCPCB
+- [ ] Create interface to select and assign JLCPCB Parts to components

 ## Warning 🔥

 **This plugin is not yet very well tested and only works for KiCAD 5.99 aka nightly builds!**

 **This is under a lot of developments, so concider this README out of date all the time 😏**

 If you find any sort of problems, please create an issue so that I can hopefully fix it!